 AND DELINQUENCY PREVENTION (SACJJDP)

-Carol Biondi, Acting Chair, of Los Angeles was appointed to the SACJJDP on November 28, 2005.
+Carol Biondi, Vice Chair, of Los Angeles was appointed to the SACJJDP on November 28, 2005.
 Ms. Biondi has served as a Commissioner on the Los Angeles County Commission for Children and Families since 1999.
 She also serves as a Board Member for the National Children’s Defense Fund, United Friends of the Children, Homeboy Industries, and New Visions Foundations.

 James Anderson of Los Angeles was appointed to the SACJJDP on July 7, 2014.
 Mr. Anderson has been Program Administrator at the Anti-Recidivism Coalition since 2013 and was Executive Assistant at the Jesuit Restorative Justice Initiative from 2008 to 2013.
 Mr. Anderson has presented at the Office of Juvenile Justice and Delinquency Prevention Youth Summit and has facilitated training with the International Association of Police Chiefs (IACP), the Department of Justice (DOJ) and the Coalition for Juvenile Justice (CJJ).